apache/datasketches-website/docs/ConfidenceIntervals.md

 [Back]()

 <h3>Confidence Intervals</h3>
-1. The Theta Sketch Library provides Frequentist Confidence Intervals based on the tails of the Binomial Distribution.
+1. The Theta Sketches within the DataSketches Library provide Frequentist Confidence Intervals based on the tails of the Binomial Distribution.

-2. Actually, they are only approximate, but we provide a guarantee (backed by experiments, not by proofs) that neither bound is off by more than 1 percent of the estimate.
+2. These bounds are only approximate, but we provide a guarantee (backed by experiments, not by proofs) that neither bound is off by more than 1 percent of the estimate.